 - Eliminate distractions – turn your phone onto airplane mode, put a ‘Do Not Disturb’ note on the front door

-- Be consistent, communicate well with your customers and be collaborative with your Primalista Sistas
+- Be consistent, communicate well with your customers and be collaborative with your Primalista Sistas and Bros.

 - Acknowledge that speed bumps, bad days, things going wrong are all small but inevitable parts of doing business